Characters: Pokémon Anime - Team Rocket

 Cassidy and Butch (Yamato and Kosaburo)

-Two recurring agents of Team Rocket, Cassidy and Butch are far more competent than Jessie, James and Meowth and wear the tradition Team Rocket black uniform rather than the trio's white outfits.
+Two recurring agents of Team Rocket, Cassidy and Butch are far more competent than Jessie, James and Meowth and wear the traditional black Team Rocket uniform rather than the trio's white outfits.
 They started to suffer from Villain Decay

 in Pokémon Chronicles